-Level Description Clinically The athletic training student does NOT possess basic knowledge of the material and has Deficient significant errors in the decision-making process.
-The student appears to need to work in a more organized fashion.
-Novice The athletic training student possesses basic knowledge of the skill.
+Level Description =0 Clinically Deficient- The athletic training student does NOT possess basic knowledge of the material and has significant errors in the decision-making process.
+Does not work in an organized fashion. =1 Novice- The athletic training student possesses basic knowledge of the skill.
 "Stays to the script" for fear of making an error.
-Memorization of skills, rather than understanding of all parts Advanced The athletic training student possesses moderate knowledge of the skill.
-May struggle with Beginner putting the who, what, when, how, and why together.
-The student may be unable to differentiate between important and unimportant facts in the process and be bogged down in the amount of information they are trying to process.
-Competent The athletic training student has proven to be capable of working autonomously with little to no direction for completing tasks.
+Memorization of skills, rather than an understanding of all parts =2 Advanced Beginner- The athletic training student possesses moderate knowledge of the skill.
+May struggle with putting the who, what, when, how, and why together, but beginning the process of independent thinking. =3 Competent- The athletic training student has proven to be capable of working autonomously with little to no direction for completing tasks.
 Has a very good understanding of the who, what, why, how, when to accomplish the skills?
-Proficient The athletic training student has reached a level equal to that of an entry level certified athletic trainer.
-The student can process varying levels of information from injury mechanism, evaluation, plan of care, treatments, and return to play based on their experiences in clinical settings.
+The student has reached a level equal to that of an entry level certified athletic trainer. =4 Proficient- The athletic training student consistently performs well in all situations.
+The student seeks autonomy, relies on foundational knowledge, makes decisions intuitively, and can analyze the process.

-Semester Term/ Course Assessments Summer Term I - AT 510 Self and Peer Evaluations Fall Term II- AT 590 Preceptor Assessment CIP 2A, 2B, 3A, 4A, 6A AT 511 Course instructor skill evaluations Spring Term III- AT 591 Preceptor Assessment CIP 4A, 4E, 6A AT 512 Course instructor skill evaluations Summer AT 570 AT Milestones PC 1,2 and ICS 1, 2 Fall Term V- AT 592 Preceptor Assessment CIP 1A, 4C/4G Preceptor Assessment 5A AT Milestones PC 7, ICS 3, PROF 2, SBP 1-4- Physical Therapy Clinic AT Milestones ICS 4 and SBP 6- University of Mobile AT Milestones PROF 1-4- The Orthopedic Group AT 513 Course instructor skill evaluations Spring Term VI- AT 593 Preceptor Assessment CIP 4C, 4G, 5A, 8A AT Milestones PBLI 2-4 and SBP 1-4- Immersion
+Semester Term/ Course Assessments

+Summer Term I - AT 510 Self and Peer Evaluations

+Fall Term II- AT 590 Preceptor Assessment CIP 2A, 2B, 3A, 4A, 6A

+AT 511 Course instructor skill evaluations

+Spring Term III- AT 591 Preceptor Assessment CIP 4C, 4G, 6A

+AT 512 Course instructor skill evaluations

+Fall Term V- AT 592 AT Milestones PC 1,2 and ICS 1, 2

+Preceptor Assessment CIP 1A, 4C/4G

+Preceptor Assessment 5A

+AT Milestones PC 7, ICS 3, PROF 2, SBP 1-4 PBLI 1.
+MK 3- Physical

+Therapy Clinic

+AT Milestones ICS 4 and SBP 6- University of Mobile

+AT Milestones PROF 1-4- The Orthopedic Group

+AT 513 Course instructor skill evaluations

+Spring Term VI- AT 593 As needed